 In October of 2018, The Nevada Department of Education, again in collaboration with the Nevada PBIS Technical Assistance Center, was awarded a second five-year round of the School Climate Transformation Grant.
 The scope of this grant is to continue to scale-up and implement MTSS for new local educational agencies as well as to enhance advanced tier supports for continuing LEA's from the first SCTG.

 This integrated MTSS framework will serve as the infrastructure needed in Nevada and to address the many rising needs of the student populations in both our urban and rural districts as well as evaluate the student outcomes of Nevada's school climate initiatives.
 The integration of initiatives aims to reduce time, effort and resources, and maximize student outcomes including improved school climate, reductions in discipline, and improved academic outcomes.
-In addition to the above mentioned outcomes, the proposed project intends to address the opioid crisis in Nevada through focusing on improvements in school climate in our most vulnerable and high-needs LEAs as well as integrating specific drug prevention and treatment practices into the MTSS.
-The districts included in this current project include: Pershing, Lander, Lyon, Humboldt, Clark, Washoe, Churchill, and the Charter Authority, Pyramid Lake Schools, Carson City School District.
+In addition to the above-mentioned outcomes, the proposed project intends to address the opioid crisis in Nevada through focusing on improvements in school climate in our most vulnerable and high-needs LEAs as well as integrating specific drug prevention and treatment practices into the MTSS.
+The LEAs included in this current project include: Pershing County School District, Lander County School District, Lyon County School District, Humboldt County School District, Clark County School District, Washoe County School District, Churchill County School District, Nye County School District, State Public Charter Authority, Pyramid Lake Schools, and Carson City School District.

 Nevada MTSS Project Staff

 Director, Nevada PBIS